AariMahesh/githubdemo/README.md

 # githubdemo
-This is a repo to demostrate the usage of git hub....!!
+This is a repo to demostrate the usage of git hub....!